SoftwareAG/c8y-docs/src/documents/guides/users-guide/device-management.html.md

 ![Software](/guides/users-guide/software.png)

 Installing software and firmware usually includes a restart of the device.
-This monitor the progress of an installation, visit the "Control" tab.
+To monitor the progress of an installation, visit the "Control" tab.

 ### <a name="events"></a>Events